shane-sarabdial/file_server-terrafrom/README.md

 ![login.png](./assets/login.png)

-Once you log in you will have to provide the license file in step 6.
+Once you log in you will have to provide the license file in step 8 [Getting a Filecloud Account and License](#Getting-a-Filecloud-Account-and-License).

-### 10. Configuring FileCloud to Access S3 Bucket
+### Configuring FileCloud to Access S3 Bucket

 ---

 Navigate to the settings in Filecloud and locate the storage settings.
 If you click "check path" you will notice we are using the local path and not s3.
 To use s3 we need to SSH into our instance and change the path.

-Open a terminal where you save your .pem file that we downloaded in step 3.
+Open a terminal where you save your .pem file that we downloaded in step 4.
+[Creating an EC2 Instance with Terraform](#Creating-an-EC2-Instance-with-Terraform).
 For me, it is located in my project folder.
 Go to the AWS console, select your instance, and select "Connect' in the top right corner.

 ![connect.png](./assets/connect.png)